juliaha/Flakaliden_2012/Preprocessing.md

 ```

 ### The preprocessing was performed separately for each sample type (needles, roots, soil) for 16S and ITS1.
-### At this point all non experiment related samples (mock community, extraction and amplification controls) are removed and the demultiplexed files get merged for taxonomic assignment and clustering (ITS_all.fna/16S_all.fna). consists of 23.737.923 reads.
+### At this point all non experiment related samples (mock community, extraction and amplification controls) are removed and the demultiplexed files get merged for taxonomic assignment and clustering (ITS_all.fna/16S_all.fna).

 #### Only ITS1 - Non-fungal and chimeric sequences are identified using ITSx (Version 1.0) and filtered from the file:
 ```